TrezSession/Shamartrez/README.md

 <h1 align="center">SHAMARTREZ</h1>
 <h3 align="center">A learning web-developer from Missouri.</h3>

-<p> My name is Shamartrez Session; a 26 year old front-end web developer, attending classes to learn and earn a certificate in the profession of coding.
+<p> My name is Shamartrez Session; a 26 year old front-end web developer attending classes to learn and earn a certificate in the profession of coding.
 My goals are to attend a university for a degree in computer science; hopefully leading me into a job within medical coding.

 - 🌱 I’m currently learning **Bootstrap**